ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. **Microsoft Azure Account**: You need a valid and active azure account for the labs.

 1. You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)

+1. You will need the [**Docker Integration**](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker) extension installed and enabled on your Team Services account.

 1. You will need a desktop station.
 Click on **Deploy to Azure** to provision a Ubuntu VM pre-installed with Eclipse, Docker, Jenkins, and all other software required to run this lab.